Paul Dinello: Career

+Improv education: (1985–1994)

+After college, Dinello attended an improv class at The Players Workshop.
+The first activity required him to close his eyes and find a partner, he was paired with Greg Hollimon.
+Dinello recalled, "We were told, “Get to know your partner, rub noses.”
+We were rubbing noses and I open my eyes and it's Greg-- you know he's a six-foot-six bald black man.
+And I was like “Aah I'm quittin.”
+After that things got better."
+Along with two other classmates, they later formed an improv group called, The Yardstick Boys, and would often perform around Chicago "for beer money".
+He had also attended the Improv Institute and Annoyance Theatre.

+After seeing a show at The Second City, he decided to take classes there and after a while was asked to audition.
 In the late 1980s, he was hired to perform with Second City's touring company.
 It was there where he met Amy Sedaris and Stephen Colbert with whom he often collaborated later in his career.
 By their retelling, the three comedians did not get along at first – Dinello thought Colbert was uptight, pretentious and cold, while Colbert thought of Dinello as "a semi-literate thug" – but the trio became close friends while touring together, discovering that they shared a similar comic sensibility.
+In 2003, Second City senior associate producer Beth Kligerman called him "the most handsome person to come out of 43 years of Second City."
+Dinello and Sedaris moved to New York City to star alongside Mitch Rouse and Becky Thyre in Stitches, a play written by Sedaris and her brother David, which premiered at La MaMa Experimental Theatre Club in 1994.

+Exit 57 (1995–1996)

 When he and Sedaris were offered the opportunity to create a television series for HBO Downtown Productions, Colbert left The Second City and moved to New York to work with them on the sketch comedy show Exit 57.
 The series debuted on Comedy Central in 1995 and aired through 1996.
 Although it lasted for only 12 episodes, the show received favorable reviews and was nominated for five CableACE Awards in 1995, in categories including best writing, performance, and comedy series.